 - Ad watched

-You can use AppsFlyer's rich in-app events to record general user behavior in your app.
+You can use Rich in-app events to record general user behavior in your app.

 However, the real purpose and functionality of using in-app events is to analyze the quality of users coming from different sources.
 We recommend that initially, you start with 3-5 events, that you can use as KPIs to measure the quality of your users, for example, purchases, registration, and sharing.

 Event recording options

-In general, there are a number of ways to record In-App Events:
+There are a number of ways to record in-app events:

-The main source for mobile users actions is the mobile app itself.
-You can send rich in-app events recording your users actions in the app using AppsFlyer's in-app events API at the SDK level.
+The main source for mobile user's actions is the mobile app itself.
+You can send rich in-app events that record user actions in the app using AppsFlyer in-app events API at the SDK level.

 For details on how to create in-app events, see AppsFlyer Rich In-App Events